rust-lang/rfcs/text/0000-uri-crates.md

 - registering domains,
 - removing domains,
 - transferring domain ownership between users and
-- adding other users as owners of a domain
+- adding other users as owners of a domain.

 # Drawbacks
 [drawbacks]: #drawbacks